DanB91/GBEmu/README.md

 ## Compile
 I have tested compilation on clang and gcc.
 As of now it, doesn't work on MSVC because I use case ranges (sorry!).
 The goal is to eventually have it compile on more than clang and gcc but that is not a priority right now.
 There are warnings pertaining to integer conversion.
 I will get rid of them in the future.
+A copy of SDL2 is included for all supported platforms, so no need to manually install it.

 ### Mac
 1. Requirements: